tgburrin/dasit/README.md

 Set up consumers to query a dataset to see if particular windows of time are available.

+Running a local copy of it should allow a swagger ui to be visible at http://localhost:8080/swagger-ui/

 ###### Technical Requirements
 This microservice is based on Spring Boot 2 using gradle and relies on any reasonably recent version of postgresql as a backend database.